-- 4.143 This site is a multi-storey car park located to the rear of the Charlton Shopping Centre with a main access from Crafford Street. - 4.144 The site is bounded by built development on all boundaries of various forms, including retail and residential uses.
+4.144 The site is bounded by built development on all boundaries of various forms, including retail and residential uses.
 The area is very much urban in character and the buildings occupying the site and adjacent are from the 1970s and 1980s.
-The River Dour adjoins the site on the eastern boundary. - 4.145 A small part of the north-western edge of the site is located in Flood Zone 2, with the Dour within Flood Zone 3 and the site is shown to be at risk of flooding from surface water.
-The site is within an Area of Archaeological Potential.
+The River Dour adjoins the site on the eastern boundary.

+4.145 A small part of the north western edge of the site is located in Flood Zone 2, with the Dour within Flood Zone 3 and the site is shown to be at risk of flooding from surface water.
+The site is within an area of Archaeological Potential.

-SAP12 - Car Park rear of Charlton Shopping Centre, Crafford Street, Dover (DOV028)
+SAP 12 - Charlton Shopping Centre, High Street, Dover (DOV028)